10 observations on the entrepreneurial support ecosystem, drawn from AcceleratorFest

 photo credit: ©merrylblavoie

-4. investment readiness and pre-seed financing
+4. Investment preparation and pre-seed financing

 Incubators and accelerators need to help founders identify their ambitions and the best avenues for funding - which may not be venture capital (!) - and help them write a compelling story that highlights their team's credibility, ambition and long-term vision in order to attract investors.
 In addition, coaches need to emphasize the importance of being ready to scale up quickly and having a clear plan for reaching milestones.

-5. innovation and disruptive technologies
+5. Innovation and disruptive technologies

 supporting industry-specific accelerators and exploring alternative sources of funding can be very beneficial for startups in specific niches. incubators should encourage startups to focus on identifying real customer needs and solving meaningful problems, rather than creating technologies for themselves. this approach ensures that innovations are driven by market demands and are more likely to succeed.